nanoframework/nanoframework.github.io/content/contributing/developer-guide.md

 ## How to call native code from managed code

-Assuming you want to call from nanoframework's mscorlib (source can be found in lib-CoreLibrary repository) C# code (e.g. System.Number class) some implementation you would like to place in it's nanoCLR (source in nf-interpreter repository) C++ code.
+Assuming you want to call from nanoframework's mscorlib (source can be found in CoreLibrary repository) C# code (e.g. System.Number class) some implementation you would like to place in it's nanoCLR (source in nf-interpreter repository) C++ code.
 Follow steps below:

 1. Build the nf-CoreLibrary solution without making any changes.
 1. Copy these folders somewhere for later use: